 New COVID-Relief Flexible Spending Account Rules Announced

-New rules signed into law in December under the Taxpayer Certainty and Disaster Tax Relief Act of 2020 as part of the COVID-19 stimulus bill provide additional financial relief and flexibility to employees who participate in medical and/or dependent care flexible spending accounts (FSAs).
+New rules signed into law in December under the COVID-related Tax Relief Act of 2020 provide additional financial relief and flexibility to employees who participate in medical and/or dependent care flexible spending accounts (FSAs).

-As a result of the new rules, MCPS has adopted the following changes:
+As a result of the new rules, Montgomery County Public Schools (MCPS) has adopted the following changes—

 - Grace periods for spending unused account balances have been extended as follows: